-The Basic Skills Program sponsors Family Literacy/Math Nights for all students and their families throughout the year.
+The Basic Skills Program sponsors a Family Literacy/Math Night for all students and their families during the school year.
 The purpose of the evening is to promote literacy, mathematics, and parent involvement.
 Both parents and children are given opportunities to celebrate literacy, mathematics, and family.
 It is also a fun and informative evening in which the parent learns ways to explore reading, writing, or mathematics with their child.
-Different themes are chosen for each Family Literacy/Math Night.
 Hands-on activities are set up for the parent and child to complete together.